Get Involved

 Careers

-New Position: Operations Manager
+BIMI Operations Manager

 Are you passionate about preserving the marine environment?
 Are you interested in public outreach?
 Are you a good leader?
 BIMI endeavors to inspire our visitors to learn to love Block Island through hands-on exploration of marine science and maritime activities.
 Our operations are growing and we are seeking a manager to support our Director in with overall operations and management of our aquariums.